 Even if you choose not to claim your Israeli citizenship, you will retain the Oleh status you arrived at and which confers permanent resident status.

 You can even purchase property and reclaim your Jewish identity.
 That is one of the easiest ways to reclaim your Israeli passport.
-All you have to do is discuss it with your lawyer.
 The property could be anything, a house or even an apartment.
 Israeli law allows Jews to purchase property.
 After showing your Jewish ancestry, you can easily reclaim it.

 What If You Don’t Fit in The Ancestry Definition?